 Lucy Bullivant PhD Hon FRIBA is a place vision strategist, architecture curator, critic, author, guest lecturer and consultant based in London, who works internationally with leading museums, galleries, cultural and educational institutions, publishers, corporate and non-profit bodies.
 She investigates and evaluates innovative synergies in contemporary architecture and urban design between theory and practice across cultures.

-Her most recent book Masterplanning Futures (Routledge) won the Book of the Year Awards at the Urban Design Group Awards in Feb 2014, and her next book, Recoded City: Co-Creating Urban Futures, with Thomas Ermacora, was published by Routledge in 2015.
+Her most recent book Masterplanning Futures (Routledge) won the Book of the Year Awards at the Urban Design Group Awards in Feb 2014, and her next book, Recoded City: Co-Creating Urban Futures, co-authored with Thomas Ermacora, was published by Routledge in 2015.
 4D Hyperlocal: A Cultural Tool Kit for the Open-Source City (AD), guest-edited by Lucy, was published in Jan 2017.

-Her current consultancy clients include: Enfield Council (place vision strategist, Meridian Water), Tallinn Architecture Biennale and Qatar University.
+Her current and recent consultancy clients include: Enfield Council (place vision strategist, Meridian Water), Tallinn Architecture Biennale 2017 and Qatar University.

 She has curated numerous conferences and seminars for organisations including RIBA, ICA, Tate Modern, the V&A, Science Museum and for Archis magazine.
 From 2010 she was the curator and host of the Talking Architecture series at the V&A, London, in which she engaged prominent architects in conversation, including Renzo Piano, Ken Yeang, Alejandro Zaera-Polo, David Adjaye, Michel Mossessian and Carmody Groarke.